RubySteps/21-day-challenge/2_adventures/001/jbrains/04/README.md

 end
 ```

 I also notice in my output that although I show the Direction, I now show it as a Vector, when a human might prefer a more human interpretation of the Vector.
-I think that takes more than two minutes, so I create an issue.
+I think that takes more than two minutes, so I create an issue. https://github.com/jbrains/21-day-challenge/issues/1

+## The Result

+Langton's ant now takes two correct steps and I have some smelly code to deal with.
+Ma&ntilde;ana.